About Robert Gandt

 Flying and Writing.

 These have been the dual passions of Bob Gandt's life.
 He published his first story at age sixteen - the same year he first soloed an airplane.
-Since then he has logged something over 25,000 hours, written thirteen books and published countless articles.
+Since then he has logged something over 25,000 hours, written sixteen books and published countless articles.

 Gandt's flying career has been as eclectic as the subjects of his books.
 He has been a Navy fighter/attack pilot, weapons test pilot, flight instructor, air show performer, and airline captain.